-Authentic tequilas are usually family-owned and have multiple generation makers following the strict rules to make tequila the right way.
+Authentic tequilas are usually family-owned and have multiple generation makers following strict rules to make tequila the right way.

 I follow several people on Instagram who specialize in tequila and I reached out to Miss Agave for her recommendation on authentic tequilas and here is what she said.

-I have not yet tried these brands so I can’t speak on flavor or pricing.
+I have not yet tried all of these brands so I can't speak on flavor or pricing.
 I have looked for a few of them and they can be found at stores like Total Wine.

 I like to keep my bar small so I will usually only have one bottle at a time.
 And you can't go wrong with any of these tequilas listed.